Javacord/Javacord/README.md

                 }
             });

-            // Print the invite url of bot System.out.println("You can invite the bot by using the following url: " + api.createBotInvite());
+            // Print the invite url of your bot System.out.println("You can invite the bot by using the following url: " + api.createBotInvite());

         }).exceptionally(ExceptionLogger.get());